Share of Search: A New Way to Predict Market Share

 2.Share of voice drives share of search

-The marketing spend of Direct to Consumer (D2C) brands shows how they clearly share Les’ views that TV advertising playing an important role in driving share of search.
+The marketing spend of Direct to Consumer (D2C) brands shows how they clearly share Les’ views that TV advertising playing an important role in driving search.
 A selection of 125 D2C companies increased TV spending by 300% between 2015 and 2018 to $3.8 billion, according to the Video Advertising Bureau (2).

 Action point: protect where possible your investment in advertising to maintain or increase your share of voice, in order to drive share of search

-3.’Base level’ share of search shows brand power
+3.’Base level’ search share shows brand power

 The research also looked the ‘base’ level of share of search, without the effect of advertising.
 Les suggests this is a good indicator of the underlying power of a brand, which can be built on, or diminished, by investment in advertising.
-The example below for mobile phones shows the underlying strength of the Apple brand, which has more than double the base share of search versus Samsung.
+The example below for mobile phones shows the underlying strength of the Apple brand, which has more than double the base share versus Samsung.

 Action point: monitor your base level of share of search to track your brand power over time